Package 'mwana'

 mfaz.02

-Check whether IPC Acute Malnutrition (IPC AMN) sample size requirements were met
+Check whether sample size requirements for IPC Acute Malnutrition (IPC AMN) analysis are met

 Description

-Evidence on the prevalence of acute malnutrition used in the IPC AMN can come from different sources: surveys, screenings or community-based surveillance system.
-The IPC set minimum sample size requirements for each source.
-This function helps in verifying whether those requirements were met or not depending on the source.
+Data for estimating the prevalence of acute malnutrition used in the IPC AMN can come from different sources: surveys, screenings or community-based surveillance systems.
+The IPC has set minimum sample size requirements for each source.
+This function verifies whether these requirements are met.

 Usage